 If you are in need of a San Diego auto accident attorney, we are here to help.
-At Estey & Bomberger, we have committed our practice to focusing exclusively on handling personal injury cases and the majority of work involves handling serious car accident injury cases.
+At Estey & Bomberger, we have committed our practice to focusing exclusively on handling personal injury plaintiff cases and the majority of work involves handling serious car accident injury cases.
 Feel free to call us at anytime, day or night, and we will answer any questions you have.
 We never charge for consultations and if we take your case, you pay nothing unless and until we recover money on your behalf.

 Car Accidents in San Diego County

 While San Diego is a beautiful and desirable place to live, it doesn’t come without its downfalls.
 One such negative involves the hectic nature of driving and commuting in and around the county.
 Weather conditions, defective road conditions, unexpected delays, heavy traffic, large commercial trucks, and dangerous driving behaviors can all lead to accidents, injuries, and death.
 For the last few years in San Diego, the number of accidents involving motor vehicles is on the rise.